SohiniManne/DeepHierarch/README.md

-📦 Hierarchical AI Demand Forecasting System
+📦 DeepHierarch

 A state-of-the-art demand forecasting engine tackling the "Additivity Constraint" problem in global supply chains.

 📖 Overview

 In large retail and supply chain organizations (like Amazon, Walmart, or Unilever),  forecasting isn't just about one number.
 It's a hierarchy: Global Sales break down into Regional Sales, which break down into individual Product (SKU) Sales.

 A major problem in Data Science is Incoherence: when AI models predict regional sales that don't mathematically sum up to the global prediction.
 This project solves that using Deep Learning (N-BEATS) for high-accuracy local predictions and Linear Algebra (MinT Reconciliation) to enforce mathematical consistency across the entire hierarchy.